- 1 Top Roomba model comparison for 2018

 - 6 Roomba Model Comparison: Conclusion

-Top Roomba models of 2018 compared
+Top Roomba model comparison for 2018

 If you’re thinking about buying a Roomba to save time and have a cleaner house, congratulations!
 You’ve make a great choice.
 As Obi-Wan-Kenobi of Star Wars says – “you’ve taken your first step into a larger world”.
-Having a robotic vacuum is a great convenience and will save you a TON of time, but it’s helpful to know which one to buy; Hence this Roomba comparison.
+Having a robotic vacuum is a great convenience and will save you a TON of time, but it’s helpful to know which one to buy.
+This is why I created this Roomba model comparison.
 The iRobot Roomba is a great choice, and I’m assuming that you’re thinking about buying a Roomba and not another brand since you’re reading this.
 If you’re considering something else, I compare Neato vs. Roomba here and Bobsweep vs. Roomba right here.

-It’s 2018, and a lot has been happening at iRobot and many of the guides found online are simply outdated or inaccurate because iRobot (the brand behind Roomba) has phased out some of the older models and has introduced some replacement Roomba models.
-The other guides comparing the 600, 700, and 800 series are comparisons for outdated, older models and my plan is to make an excellent Roomba model comparison resource that provides my readers with more up date information that compares REAL Roomba models in 2018.
+Browsing around other websites, I am noticing a lot of other guides comparing the 600, 700, and 800 Roomba model series.
+These are outdated, older Roomba models and my plan is to make an excellent Roomba model comparison guide that provides my readers with more up date information that compares the Roomba models that you care about in 2018.

 |Cleans an entire level?||✔||✔|